GBatriche/BatBot/README.md

 ## About

-This project implements a conversational AI chatbot using the LangChain framework.
-The chatbot can maintain contextual conversations and respond to user queries using modern language models.
+BatBot is a friendly AI assistant that can analyze and answer questions about various types of content.
+Simply provide a website URL, PDF file, or YouTube video, and BatBot will use that information to have contextual conversations with you.

 ## Features

-- Natural conversation interface
+- Chat with website content
+- Analyze PDF documents
+- Process YouTube video transcripts
-- Contextual memory
+- Contextual conversation memory
-- Integration with AI providers (OpenAI, Anthropic)
-- Customizable prompts
-- Simple web interface
+- Simple command-line interface

 ## Technologies

 - Python 3.8+
 - LangChain
+- Groq (Llama3-8B model)
-- Streamlit
+- WebBaseLoader for websites
-- OpenAI API
+- PyPDFLoader for PDF files
+- YoutubeLoader for video transcripts
 - python-dotenv

 ## Prerequisites

 - Python 3.8 or higher
-- API key from your chosen AI provider
+- Groq API key

 ## Configuration